 RHCP Live in Hyde Park & 2004 World Touring

 Red Hot Chili Peppers production designer Grier Govorko approached V Squared Labs in 2004 to create a series of dynamic concert visuals for the band.
-Working closely with Govorko VSL produced 13 clips of original video art, each with a specific song in mind.
+Working closely with Govorko VSL produced 13 themes of original video art, each with a specific song in mind.
 They were stored on an Edirol PR80 machine, a small, live VJ device that holds 14 hours of DV playback, similar to a hard drive.
 It’s all triggered from a MIDI keyboard run by Govorko during the show.
 This playback signal was independent of the I-Mag, but was available for the IMAG director to output to any screen if he chose.

 The clips were a colorful collection of abstract patterns, pop art, blocks of color and more detailed themes like space, fantasy, alien planets, jungles and text messages – some of it directly related to songs, other parts were just interesting moving backdrops.
 The onstage video was invaluable in providing color, depth and texture in near-daylight conditions – the stage would have been very flat and mono dimensional without it.

 ©2016 Produced by V Squared Labs Inc.